 (1611 - 1663)

 William’s second child, John, was born in Frodsham in August 1647.
-On 30 March 1673 he married Ann Leeveslie in Warrington.
+On 30 March 1673 he married Ann Lievesley in Warrington.
 The couple had at least one child, William, born in about 1685 (details below).
 Ann died in 1706 and John in February 1729, both still in Frodsham.

 William’s third child, Joseph, was born in about 1651.
 His father, who died when Joseph was twelve, specified in his will that Joseph was to be brought up by his elder brother William till he was fourteen – the usual age of apprenticeship.
 Few apprenticeship records survive from that time and it is not known who his master was, but he seems likely to have served as a whitesmith or gunsmith.
 By 1681 he was a committed Quaker and was living at Kingley, a township just to the south of Frodsham itself and still within Frodsham parish.
 A‘gun maker’, he was married on 12 April 1687 at the Quaker meeting house at Newton, also in Frodsham parish, to Hannah Williamson.
 Joseph and Hannah had at least ten children, the eldest surviving being Jacob, born in 1689, and another being Esther (further details below).
 A document of 1699 describes Joseph as a smith of Frodsham.
 He became overseer of the poor at Kingsley in 1690 and at Frodsham in 1696, implying that the family moved to Frodsham between those dates.
 When Joseph’s elder brother, William, died in 1694, he referred to him in his will as ‘Joseph Littlemore of Frodsham, whitesmith’.
 By 1712 Joseph and Hannah had moved to Preston on the Hill, about three miles east of Frodsham but within the parish of Runcorn.
 Joseph died at Preston on 23 April 1721 aged about seventy and was buried at Newton burial ground three days later.
 His widow then moved to live in Frodsham, perhaps with son Jacob, where she died three years later.

 William’s fourth child, Samuel, was born in about 1654.
-Nothing further is yet known of him.
+He was buried, still in Frodsham, on 27 June 1693.

 THE CHILDREN OF JOHN